Topological interpretation of color exchange invariants: hexagonal lattice on a torus: Invariants of 2d flux lines dynamics

+Color exchange of the two colors of any loop, and more particularly of winding loops, leads to a transformation of $(\bm{a},\bm{b},\bm{c})$.
+The evolution of the triplet of integer vectors $(\bm{a},\bm{b},\bm{c})$ thus defines an integer dynamics, governed by special transformations.
+The three possible transformations from $(\bm{a},\bm{b},\bm{c})$ to $(\bm{a}',\bm{b}',\bm{c}')$ are given as follows~\cite{CA}, depending on which $a$, $b$, or $c$-type loop flips,

 where $\hat{\bm{a}}=\frac{\bm{a}}{\mbox{gcd}(a_x,a_y)}$ is a \textit{primitive} vector along $\bm{a}$, gcd$(a_x,a_y)$ is the greatest common divisor of $a_x$ and $a_y$ and is basically the number of disconnected winding loops of type $a$.
 The positive or negative integer $k$ gives the possibility to insert pairs of parallel winding loops or flip them.
 Since $\bm{a}$, $\bm{b}$, $\bm{c}$ play the same role, it is possible to permute them (up to a change of sign) by a suitable choice of $k$.

-The integer dynamics described by Eqs.(\ref{dl1})-(\ref{dl3}) is subject to several constraints which originate in the coloring problem~\cite{CA}.
+The integer dynamics described by Eqs.(\ref{dl1})-(\ref{dl3}), called dynamics I, is that of the original coloring problem, coarse-grained to the level of winding numbers.

+The dynamics has several constraints~\cite{CA}.
 The first constraint is a steric constraint; the lattice has finite linear size $L$ and there is a maximal packing of winding loops, giving necessarily,

 where $\alpha=x,y$ or $z$.
 The four independent integers therefore evolve inside a ``box'', $[-L,L]^4$.
 The second constraint arises from the interpretation of loops as colors, and takes the form of linear constraints,